mathesar-foundation/mathesar-wiki/docs/team/worklogs/archive/2023-07/anish.md

 ## 2023-07-25

-- Added tests for creating & droping for [SQL tests for schema ddl #3098](https://github.com/centerofci/mathesar/pull/3098)
+- Added tests for creating & dropping for [SQL tests for schema ddl #3098](https://github.com/centerofci/mathesar/pull/3098)

 ## 2023-07-24

-- Figuring out how to start implementing the tests in the sql layer and which tests sholuld be pulled down from the python layer
+- Figuring out how to start implementing the tests in the sql layer and which tests should be pulled down from the python layer

 ## 2023-07-21